IBM/cloud-pak-deployer/README-deployer-configuration.md

 ## /config/client.yaml

+Placeholder for the client.yaml file

 ## /inventory/client.inv

 ### Vault configuration

-The following Vault implementation can be used to store and retrieve secrets:
+The following Vault implementations can be used to store and retrieve secrets:
 - IBM Cloud Vault
 - Hashicorp Vault (token authentication)
 - Hashicorp Vault (certificate authentication)